IgniteUI/igniteui-docfx/en/components/lineargauge.md

 ### Tick Marks
 The tick marks serve as a visual division of the scale into intervals in order to increase the readability of the linear gauge.

 Major tick marks – The major tick marks are used as primary delimiters on the scale.
-The frequency they appear at, their extents and style can be controlled by setting the corresponding properties.
+The frequency they appear at, their extents and style can be controlled by setting their corresponding properties.

 Minor tick marks – The minor tick marks represent helper tick marks, which might be used to additionally improve the readability of the scale and can be customized in a way similar to the major ones.